bbauska/Coursera-Bootstrap/readme.md

 These files will remain as such, but then the transformed files will be put into the distribution folder created from these files.

-Now, once we complete that, let\'s set up some scripts.
+Now, once we complete that, let&apos;s set up some scripts.

 Going to package.json, I will set up my next script called usemin.